 Commuters residing in the suburbs are heavy users of park-and-rides, which are lots where you can park the car and access direct public transportation into the city.

-Detroit’s bike-share system, MoGo, launched in 2017 with 43 stations.
-A daily pass of an unlimited number of 30-minute trips costs $8 while a monthly (30-day) pass is an affordable $18.
+Detroit’s bike-share system, MoGo, launched in 2017 and now has 75 stations.
+A pre-paid pass for two hours of riding costs $18 while a monthly (30-day) pass is an affordable $20.
 For more on pricing, check out this link on MoGo’s website.

 Taxis and Ride-Sharing Apps